Skip to main content

 Your hesitation is a completely rational response to a complex situation.
 At its core, this is a question of autonomy over your own biological information.
 Understanding the legal framework is the first step in navigating this landscape with clarity and confidence, ensuring your choices are informed and your privacy is protected.

-The ADA comes into play because a that includes a biometric scan or a health risk assessment is considered a medical examination.
+The ADA comes into play because a wellness screening that includes a biometric scan or a health risk assessment is considered a medical examination.
 Such examinations are generally prohibited unless they are part of a voluntary employee health program.
 GINA extends these protections, particularly safeguarding your genetic information, which includes your family’s medical history.
 The law is designed to prevent a situation where you feel compelled to disclose sensitive health details under duress.

 What Is a Voluntary Wellness Program?